Crownpeak/DXM-VueJS-SDK/README.md

 ### CmsStaticPage Type
 Loads payload data from JSON file on filesystem - expects knowledge of DXM AssetId in order to find file with corresponding name (e.g., 12345.json).
 CmsStaticPage is the data equivalent of a DXM Asset when used as a page.
-Example at /examples/bootstrap-blog/pages/blogPage.vue:
 ```
 <template>
     <div>